JPery/img2DSL/README.md

 # Citation

 [1] Jorge Perianez, Roberto Rodriguez-Echeverria, Loli Burgueño, Jordi Cabot.
 Towards the Optical Character Recognition of DSLs.
 In Proc. of the ACM SIGPLAN International Conference on Software Language Engineering (SLE'20).
 2020.
 To appear.

-[2] Jeroen Noten, Josh G. M. Mengerink, and Alexander Serebrenik.
-2017.A Data Set of OCL Expressions on GitHub.
-InProceedings of the 14thInternational Conference on Mining Software Repositories (MSR'17).
-IEEE Press, 531–534.